CaptainNicodemus/RSA-Messenger/README.md

 		- Database model for messaging between users within application.
 Can be converted to query language to be used in chosen DBM

 ​	**Mandi Renae Palencia**

+		Sprint 1 chat: I've made a simple chatroom app that use scoket programming in python to connect a server and client.
+Mulitple users can join as long as they have the same host and port.
+		-We plan on creating a desktop application with this simple base.
 ​
 ​	**Roman Iles**